-Industry Canada Statement for Intentional Radiators
+Industry Canada

 This device contains licence-exempt transmitters(s)/receiver(s) that comply with Innovation, Science and Economic Development Canada's licence-exempt RSS(s).
 Operation is subject to the following two conditions:

 - 1. This device may not cause interference. - 2.
 This device must accept any interference, including interference that may cause undesired operation of the device.